srbhuyan/sdcn_p4_advanced_lane_lines/writeup_report.md

 ###Pipeline (single images)
 ####Distortion Correction
 The code to undistort an image is in lines 55 through 64 in the file `camera_calibration.py`.
 The following images provide an example of how undistortion is applied to road images.
-The image on the left is a distorted road image and the image on the right has distortion correction applied.
+The first image is a distorted road image and second image is obtained by applying distortion correction.
 ![alt text][image2]
 ![alt text][image3]